Akif23Hasan/Module_18_Challenge-CitiBike/README.md

 ## Dataset
-For this analysis, I used the Citi Bike Trip History Logs dataset as the primary source of data.
-I had the flexibility to choose a specific timespan or merge multiple datasets from different periods to gain comprehensive insights into the phenomena.
+For this analysis, I utilized the Citi Bike Trip History Logs dataset as the primary source of data.
+To ensure comprehensive insights, I consolidated multiple monthly CSV raw data files into a single, unified database using Python.
+This consolidation allowed for a broader exploration of the phenomena while maintaining data integrity.
+Tableau was employed for further analysis, including calculations, visualizations, interactive dashboards, and the final data story presentation.

 ## Phenomenon 1: Pedal Power Metrics
-For my first phenomenon, I focused on exploring the relationship between station locations, user ages, user types and trip patterns.
-Through careful analysis, I aimed to identify any unexpected trends or insights related to specific age groups, popular station locations, and trip duration.
+The first phenomenon focused on investigating the relationship between station locations, user ages, user types, and trip patterns.
+Through meticulous analysis, I aimed to uncover unexpected trends and insights associated with specific age groups, popular station locations, and trip durations.
+This analysis sheds light on the factors influencing Citi Bike usage and informs decision-making for optimizing the bike-sharing program.

 ## Phenomenon 2: Impact of Seasons
-For my second phenomenon, I investigated the impact of seasons on Citi Bike usage.
-I analysed trip patterns, durations, and user behaviors during different seasons to uncover any unexpected variations or trends related to weather conditions and their effect on bike usage.
+The second phenomenon delved into the impact of seasons on Citi Bike usage.
+By analyzing trip patterns, durations, and user behaviors across different seasons, I aimed to identify any significant variations or trends influenced by weather conditions.
+This analysis provides valuable insights into the dynamics of bike usage throughout the year, enabling stakeholders to optimize resources and tailor strategies accordingly.

 ## Dashboard
-To present a comprehensive analysis of the phenomenon, I created two dashboard that integrates the visualisations developed for each phenonmenon.
-The dashboard provides an overview of the impact of seasons on CitiBike usage, highlighting the observed variations and their potential explanations.
-I accompanied the dashboard with a detailed analysis that helps city officials understand the reasons behind the fluctuations in bike usage during different seasons.
-By effectively leveraging these visualizations, I aimed to provide actionable insights for optimizing bike-sharing programs throughout the year.
+To present a comprehensive analysis of these phenomena, I created two dashboards integrating the visualizations developed for each phenomenon.
+These dashboards provide an overview of the impact of seasons on Citi Bike usage, highlighting observed variations and potential explanations.
+Accompanying the dashboards is a detailed analysis that helps city officials understand the underlying reasons behind fluctuations in bike usage during different seasons.
+These visualizations offer actionable insights for optimizing bike-sharing programs throughout the year.

-As part of the assignment, I created a basic static map that plots all bike stations in the city.
-I highlighted the most popular locations to start and end journeys using visual indicators.
-Additionally, I overlaid zip code data on top of the map to provide further context.
-I also included a write-up describing the trends and patterns I noticed during my analysis.
-This visualization serves as a valuable resource for city officials to gain an understanding of the most frequently used bike stations and the corresponding zip code areas.
+As part of the assignment, I also created a static map featuring all bike stations in the city.
+Notably, I highlighted the most popular starting and ending locations using visual indicators.
+In addition, I overlaid zip code data to provide further contextual information.
+To complement the visualizations, I included a detailed write-up describing the observed trends and patterns during the analysis.
+This visualization serves as a valuable resource for city officials to gain an understanding of the most frequently used bike stations and their corresponding station ID code areas.

 ## Final Presentation
-For the final presentation, I utilized Tableau to create a compelling story that brings together all the visualizations, maps, and dashboards developed for the two phenomena.
-The presentation is designed to be professional, logical, and visually appealing.
-It effectively communicates the findings, insights, and analysis to stakeholders, enabling them to make informed decisions based on the data-driven observations.
+For the final presentation, I utilized Tableau to craft a professional, logical, and visually appealing story.
+The presentation seamlessly combines all the visualizations, maps, and dashboards developed for the two phenomena.
+It effectively communicates the findings, insights, and analysis to stakeholders, empowering them to make informed decisions based on data-driven observations.
+The final presentation provides a comprehensive understanding of Citi Bike usage, highlighting key insights and recommendations for further optimization and growth.

 ### Phenomenon 1: Pedal Power Metrics
 https://public.tableau.com/shared/S3C2T72WM?:display_count=n&:origin=viz_share_link